OutSystems/docs-product/src/migration-to-odc/intro.md

 ### Stage 4: Data migration

-Finally, once the code is converted and published on ODC, it’s time to look at data.
-Data migration tools will be available to ensure that O11 data is correctly migrated to ODC.
-These tools ensure automatic conversion of data types, foreign keys, data mapping, and identity mapping whenever needed.
+Finally, after converting the code and publishing it on ODC, it's time to address the data.
+Data migration tools are available to ensure that O11 data is correctly migrated to ODC.
+These tools automatically convert data types, foreign keys, data mapping, and identity mapping as needed.

 #### Outcomes